We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Gels: Nasal and transdermal gels are usually the first treatments doctors recommend as people tend to prefer them, they have a lower cost, and insurance is more likely to cover the medication.

 • Injections: Doctors inject testosterone into the body every two weeks.
-Healthcare professionals generally recommend injections only if people do not have access to other treatment methods.
+Healthcare professionals generally recommend injections only if people cannot access other treatment methods.

 TRT is not suitable for some people, including those with: